google/santa/docs/concepts/mode.md

 # Mode

-Santa can run in one of two modes, Lockdown or Monitor.
+Santa can run in one of two modes, `Lockdown` or `Monitor`.
 To check the current mode, use the `santactl status` command, for example:

 ```sh